vuepress-theme-hope/vuepress-theme-hope/README.md

 ## Note

-Current branch is based on VuePress@v2, and it's still in beta.
+Current branch is based on VuePress@v2, and it’s still in beta.

 This means that features and api are not solid, and there might be BREAKING CHANGES in future releases.